mdaffin/disconnected.systems/site/blog/rust-repl-with-nom/index.md

 program panicing everying time the user wants to exit the application.

-There are various errors returned by rustyline, most are due to underlying I/O errors which we cannot not do much about but print a message and exit.
+There are various errors returned by rustyline, most are due to underlying I/O errors which we cannot not do much about, something has gone horribly wrong with the users terminal so just print a message and exit.

 ```rust
         match &rl.readline(">>> ") {